 - .11 The boundaries of all SMZs should be clearly defined before beginning site preparation activities. - .12 The SMZ along streams should be protected by planning the use of equipment so as to minimize disturbance of these areas.
 Stream crossing construction should minimize disturbance of the area in which the crossing is being constructed.
-Such crossings will be restored promptly. - .13 Equipment operators should be trained and appropriate planning done so that soil disturbance, compaction, and displacement is minimized.
+Such crossings will be restored promptly. - .13 Equipment operators should be trained and appropriate planning done so that soil disturbance, compaction, and displacement are minimized.

 - .14 Avoid intensive site preparation on steep slopes or highly erosive soils.
-Hand plant excessively steep slopes and wet sites. - .15 Prepare and plant sites in relation to the contour. - .16 Trash associated with site preparation and planting operations should be disposed of properly.
-All equipment fluids should be caught in containers and disposed of properly. - .17 Firebreaks should have well-installed and maintained water control structures to minimize erosion. - .18 All reasonable attempts should be made to stabilize and repair erosion resulting from site preparation and planting operations. - .19 All reasonable attempts should be made to avoid damage to existing water control devices (i.e. culverts, wing ditches).
+Hand plant excessively steep slopes and wet sites. - .15 Mechanically site prepare and machine plant sites in relation to the contour. - .16 Trash associated with site preparation and planting operations should be disposed of properly.
+All equipment fluids should be caught in containers and disposed of properly. - .17 Firebreaks should have well-installed and maintained water control structures to minimize erosion.
+These structures should not discharge within 50 feet of a stream bed or channel. - .18 Stabilize and repair erosion resulting from site preparation and planting operations. - .19 Avoid damage to existing water control devices (i.e., culverts, wing ditches).
 Site prep/planting equipment should avoid crossing or turning around in roads, road ditches, and wing ditches.
-Damages should be repaired immediately. - 6.20 EQUIPMENT OPERATIONS - .21 Ripping, shearing, windrowing, and mechanical planting should follow the contour. - .22 On slopes exceeding 7%, parallel windrows should be located no more than 150 feet apart. - .23 Soil disturbance should be kept to a minimum.
+Damages should be repaired immediately.

+6.20 EQUIPMENT OPERATIONS

+- .21 Ripping, shearing, windrowing, and mechanical planting should follow the contour. - .22 On slopes exceeding 7%, parallel windrows should be located no more than 150 feet apart. - .23 Soil disturbances should be kept to a minimum.
 Avoid intensive site preparation on steep slopes and on slopes with thin or highly erodible soils.

 - .24 Site preparation activities should skirt SMZs and stream channels.
-Any debris should be placed above the ordinary high water mark of any stream, or body of open water. - .25 Provide water outlets on bedded or furrowed areas at locations that will minimize movement of soil.
+Any debris should be placed above the ordinary high water mark of any stream, or body of open water. - .25 Provide water outlets on bedded or furrowed areas at locations that will minimize the movement of soil.
 Discharge water onto a vegetated surface. - .26 Minimize the amount of soil pushed into a windrow.